wizzat/s3repo/README.md

 ##### Simultaneous Failure #####
 Welp.
 I'm sure there's something clever to do here.

-#### S3 and Consistency ####
-First, it's worth understanding the difference between _eventual consistency_ and _read after write consistency_.

-S3Repo is based around the concept of immutable files, which allows us to take advantage of _read after write consistency_ in certain S3 regions.
-It is highly recommended that you create your S3 buckets in these region to take advantage.

-S3Repo is based around the concept of immutable files.
-This means that new versions S3Repo is based around the concept of immutable files, and it is intended that files which are new versions of the fil

-S3Repo is based around the concept of immutable files, which means that read after write consistency (available everywhere but US Standard) is highly preferred.

 #### File States ####

 ##### Unpublished #####
-Unpublished files generally represent files which are new or transient.
-They will not (or should not) have recorded file sizes or md5 hashes.
-These files will be purged if they are not published in a configurable time period.

 ##### Published #####
 Published files are active and available for use.